ServiceStackApps/HelloMobile/README.md

 var lblResults = FindViewById<TextView>(Resource.Id.lblResults);
 ```

-With references to the controls you can begin to hook up custom handlers with the exposed C# events.
+With references to the controls you can begin to hook up custom handlers to the exposed C# events.

-For our example we're just going to explore the different call-styles available for calling the same ServiceStack web service.
+For our example we're just going to explore the different call-styles available for consuming ServiceStack webservices.
 To do this we just need create an instance of a `JsonServiceClient` and give it the base url where ServiceStack is hosted:

 ```csharp